DILEMMAS & DEBATES IN

 -

-Challenges in defining and addressing staging and restaging of rectal cancer - Gina Brown, Royal Marsden Hospital NHS, London, UK
+Challenges in defining and addressing staging and restaging of rectal cancer - Gina Brown, Imperial College London and Imperial College Healthcare Trust, London, UK

 -